Security-Industry-Association/libosdp-conformance/doc/doc-src/libosdp-conformance-settings.md

   // parameter "max-send"
   // parameter "network-address"
   // parameter "outputs" (value must be in range 0 - OOSDP_DEFAULT_OUTPUTS)
-  // parameter "pd-filetransfer-recsize" is bytes to ask for in osdp_FTSTAT response (for a PD)
   // port - port number at the other end of tls or tcp connection
   // privacy - 1 to not dump PII
   // parameter "serial-number"